- SIEM Architecture and SOF-ELK

 - Cyber Threat Investigators

-- Individuals working to implement Continuous Security Monitoring or Network
+- Individuals working to implement Continuous Security Monitoring

 - Individuals working in a hunt team capacity